RuhmaAnwar/estimating_vehicle_dimentions/README.md

    - Download pNEUMA Vision data from Zenodo and extract to `RawDatasets/pNEUMA_Vision/`.
    - Download pNEUMA trajectory data from Open Traffic and extract to `RawDatasets/pNEUMA/`.
-   - Preprocessed data (optional): Placeholder Link (to be uploaded to Zenodo).

 3. **Set Up Environment**: